cgnorthcutt/cgnorthcutt.github.io/README.md

 ## Industry and Institutional Research

  I am fortunate to have had the opportunity to work or intern at Amazon Research, Facebook AI Research (FAIR), Microsoft Research (MSR) India, MIT Lincoln Laboratory, Microsoft, NASA, General Electric, and a National Science Foundation REU including collaborations with MIT, Harvard, Vanderbilt, Notre Dame, and the University of Kentucky.
-[Details](/resources/pdf/cv.pdf).
+Details [here](/resources/pdf/cv.pdf).

 ## The Gift of Education